mrdimosthenis/one-hundred-prisoners/README.md

 Prisoner 5 succeed: true
 ```

-Examining the `Boxes` vector can help us understand what the outcome of the experiment will be.
+Examining the `Boxes` vector can help us understand the outcome of the experiment.
 Let's represent the box `Vector(5, 4, 0, 1, 3, 2)` as a collection of key-value pairs, where
 the key is the box number and the value is what's written on the slip of paper inside that box.